The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Where to stay

 The Horngarth apartment in central Whitby features a clean, spacious king room with a comfortable bed.
-Just metres from Whitby’s gardens, museums and train station, this is the perfect place to stay for a couple wanting a weekend away.
+Just metres from Whitby’s gardens, museums and train station, this is the ideal place to stay for a couple wanting a weekend away.

 Beddgelert, Snowdonia